Vignettes of life: C'est la vie

 X Y Z

 Ryo is waiting for her when she comes home.
-Of course, he is.
+Of course he is.

 She smiles in greeting, caressing him with her gaze.
 She could never tire of looking at him.
 Her man.
 Her best friend.
 Her lover.
 Even after more than a decade spent with him, he’s still the most gorgeous man she’s even seen.
-His torso is still hard as marble with muscles, his arms and thighs still as strong, his belly still as flat as on the day they’d first met.
+His torso is still as hard as marble with muscles, his arms and thighs still as strong, his belly still as flat as on the day they’d first met.
 He still turns heads, but hasn’t turned his in more than a decade.
-His hair is peppered with gray at his temples, the lines in his face are a bit deeper, but she’s glad most of those are from smiling and laughing.
+His hair is peppered with gray at his temples; the lines in his face are a bit deeper, but she’s glad most of those are from smiling and laughing.
 His eyes are as deep and fathomless as they’d been back in the day, but the hardness is gone.
 The darkness is gone.

 He’s happy now, calmer, more serene.